 Super casual and family friendly downtown spot.
 Poboys are a must in Louisiana, and Poor Boy Lloyd's has the best!

-This new restaurant to the mid-city area is worth the visit!
+This restaurant in the mid-city area is worth the visit!
 Great location, great drinks, and great food.
 They have some delicious signature cocktails and an extensive beer menu.
 Check out their $8.99 lunch specials.

 Oysters served every way you can imagine!
 And if you're not an oyster lover, they have a delicious selection of sandwiches.

-This one is a little out of the way of Baton Rouge, but it’s worth the drive for a date night.
+This one is a little out of the way of Baton Rouge, but it's worth the drive for a date night.
+It's on of our favs!
 Try the River Road Shrimp!

-This is an absolute favorite.
-It’s a very small Italian place.
+This is my absolute number one favorite.
+It's a very small Italian place.
 Most of their pastas are made in house, and their ingredients are locally sourced.
 A great upscale farm to table option!

 Definitely a place to go if you're celebrating something special since it's quite the splurge, but Latil's is located on the grounds of Houma's House Plantation, and a walk around the grounds is worth the visit alone.